• Photo of Milton Barn

 Waterline Testing

 Good quality water – outside or in the barns – keeps your pheasants and other gamebirds healthy.
-At MacFarlane Pheasant we use the water lines to deliver probiotics or vitamins, but the very thing that makes them healthier, can also linger in the lines and form a build-up that can [...]
+At MacFarlane Pheasant we use the water lines to deliver probiotics or vitamins, [...]

 Read Post